ibm-cloud-docs/appid/login-widget.md

 # Displaying the Login Widget
 {: #default}

-{{site.data.keyword.appid_full}} provides a Login Widget that lets you give your users secure sign-in options.
+{{site.data.keyword.appid_full}} provides a Login Widget that lets you give your users secure sign in options.
 {: shortdesc}

 When your app is configured to use an identity provider, visitors to your app are directed to a sign in screen by the Login Widget.
 With the Login Widget you can display a preconfigured screens for your sign in flows.
-As an added bonus, you can update your sign in flow at any time, without changing your source code in any way!
+As an added bonus, you can update your sign in flow at any time without changing your source code in any way!

 Want to create an experience that's unique to your app?
 You can [bring your own screens](/docs/services/appid/branded.html)!
 {: tip}